elSilveira/genesis-protocol/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License with Community Protection Clause** - see the [LICENSE](LICENSE) file for details.

+This license ensures that Genesis Protocol remains forever free, open, and controlled by the community that builds and uses it.
+It includes specific protections against corporate control and guarantees perpetual open source commitment.

 ## Acknowledgments